OpenRiskNet/example-java-servlet/README.md

 # example-java-servlet

 ORN deployment example using Java servlet

-See the build on Jenkins: https://jenkins.openrisknet.org/job/OpenRiskNet/job/example-java-servlet/
+This is to demonstrate various aspects of deploying a simple OpenRiskNet application

 Some initial Openshift templates for deploying this app can be found [here](openshift/templates)

-Sample edit #1
+Deployment using Keycloak for SSO is decribed [here](KEYCLOAK.md).